tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 	- Add in a *like* button, complete with an `id="like"`.
 There'll only be one of these buttons on the page, so using an `id` is fine.
 	- We'll add in a template tag to display the number of likes the category has received.
 This count will be placed inside a tag with an `id` of `like_count`.
 This sets the template up to display likes for a given category.
 2. We'll create a new view called `LikeCategoryView`.
 This view will examine the request, and pick out the `category_id` passed to it.
 The category being referred to will then have its `likes` field incremented by one.
 	- Of course, we'll need to create a new URL mapping for this view, too.
 This should be named `/rango/like_category/` -- with the `category_id` passed as a querystring.
-A complete URL would look something like `/rango/like_category/?category_id=1`, for liking the category with ID `1`.
+As an example, a complete URL would look something like `/rango/like_category/?category_id=1`, for liking the category with ID `1`.
 	- We'll make use of a `GET` request to implement this functionality.
 	- A key point regarding this view will be that it *does not return a complete HTML page* -- but simply the number of likes that the category now has.
 This means our response *does not* need to inherit from Rango's `base.html` template!
 3. For the actual AJAX code, we'll add some JavaScript/JQuery code to `rango-ajax.js` to complete the link between the client (displaying likes and providing the option to increment the count) and the server (incrementing the count in the database).